supyrb/signals/README.md

 exampleSignal.Consume();
 ```
 Sometimes only one script should handle a signal or the signal should not reach others.
 Unity for example does this with keystrokes in the editor, you can decide in the script if the [event is used](https://docs.unity3d.com/ScriptReference/Event.Use.html).
 Similar to that, you can consume signals with `signal.Consume()`.
 Always be away of the order of your listeners.
 Listeners with a lower order value are called first and therefore decide before others if they should get the event as well.

+## Editor Window

+The editor window can be accessed through `Window->Signals`.
+It is a work in progress, but already adds quite some value to the package.
+If you would like to use the package without the editor window, the last valid version for that is `0.3.1`

+* On the first start and whenever you added a signal you want to debug, just hit the `Update Signals List` button in the bottom right corner of the window
+* In the top right corner there is a search field which you can use to filter your signals
+* Click on a signal in the list, to see the details of that signal
+* You can dispatch, consume, pause and continue the signal.
+For dispatching you will get the needed fields to enter your custom arguments.
+Most common types are supported, for non supported types you will see an information.
+* In the detail view you can also see all listeners subscribed to the signal with their order value and method that is called

 ## Contribute